+- Volume Set name

+- Media type: Rewritable or WORM.

+- File System: LTFS or TAR

-- Volume Set name - Media type: Rewritable or WORM. - Block Size.
-For more information, refer to About Block Size (2.3). - Enabling of File Fragmentation and Fragment File size.
+- Block Size.
+For more information, refer to About Block Size (2.3).

+- Enabling of File Fragmentation and Fragment File size.
 For more information, refer to About File Fragmentation (2.4).